ni/nimi-python/docs/niscope/class.rst

                 The maximum number of samples returned in the measurement waveform array for each waveform measurement.
-Use :py:meth:`niscope.Session.actual_meas_wfm_size` to determine the number of available samples.
 Default Value: None (returns all available samples).